Product Liability Insurance

 Frequently Asked Questions

-Does my business need product liability insurance?
+What types of businesses typically need product liability insurance?

 Here are some specific businesses that are more likely to need product liability insurance: